History of the Lord Mayor’s Show

 The modern Lord Mayor’s procession is a direct descendant of that first journey to Westminster.
 The route and date have changed over the years but the pageantry of Hogarth and Canaletto can still be seen in its lively mixture of London’s past, present and future.

 * It's worth mentioning that England was essentially a Norman colony at the time.
-The real capital was in Anjou and the war was between the northern and southern parts of France.
+The real capital was in Anjou and the 'war' was a struggle between the northern and southern parts of France.
 John did very badly, lost almost all of his French territories and ended up, briefly, something much more like the King of England.
-This, and the concessions that he made on the way, turned out to be some of the most important foundations of Britain (and London).
+This reduction and the concessions that John made in his retreat, turned out to be some of the most important foundations of Britain.